SolidBlock-cn/mishanguc/UpdateLog-en.md

 ### 1.2.4

-- Fixed the issue that after deleting a row of text using Backspace in the sign edit screen, the no remaining text is selected.
+- Fixed the issue that, after deleting a row of text using Backspace in the sign edit screen, no remaining text was selected.
 - Fixed the issue of impossibility in the sign edit screen to set custom values for properties of texts except the last line.
 - Modified the display name of glass handrail blocks.
 - Added three types of signs of various wood and stripped wood, and sign bars of stripped wood.
 - Fixed the issue that standing signs of nether woods are flammable.
-- Adjusted the sequence of some standing signs in the inventory to conform to the sequence of difference wood types in vanilla.
+- Adjusted the order of some standing signs in the inventory to match the order of the different wood types in vanilla.
 - Added simple plank handrails.
 - Added nether wood framed glass handrails (including those with plank texture decoration and those with customizable colored decoration).
 - Added the obsidian framed and crying obsidian framed handrails with decorations in different textures.